CaDil91/RecipeTracker/docs/sprint-5.md

 **Definition of Done:**
 - [ ] User can sign in with email + password
-- [ ] User can sign in with Google
 - [ ] Access token visible in app state/debug logs
 - [ ] Sign-out clears token and returns to sign-in screen
 - [ ] Code reviewed